thiagoscarelli/thiagoscarelli.github.io/index.md

     padding-bottom: 16px;
     width: 130px;">

-**I am an applied economist, and my primary research areas are labor, development, and experimental economics.**
+**I am an applied economist, and my primary research areas are labor and development economics.**

 My research focuses on understanding the factors that shape people's careers and the impact of new technologies in the labor market.